stat545ubc-2025/mini-data-analysis-Ricky0917/mini-project-1.md

 ### Step 5: Scatter plot showing `texture_worst` by diagnosis

-Exercise 4, Explore the relationship between 2 variables in a plot. \>we chose to explore a numeric variable representing the most extreme texture measurements of tumor nuclei, against (benign vs malignant).
+Exercise 4, Explore the relationship between 2 variables in a plot.
+> We chose to explore a numeric variable representing the most extreme texture measurements of tumor nuclei, against (benign vs malignant).

 ``` r